moon-up/moon-sdk-kotlin/docs/CosmosApi.md

 <a id="signCosmosTransaction"></a>
 # **signCosmosTransaction**
-> AccountControllerResponse signCosmosTransaction(authorization, accountName, cosmosTransactionInput)
+> CosmosAPIResponse signCosmosTransaction(authorization, accountName, cosmosTransactionInput)